uzair-akhtar/uzair-akhtar/README.md

 ## 🧪 What I Do

-I design and execute test cases, report bugs professionally, and validate APIs - with a focus on building quality habits that matter in real production environments.
-I'm especially interested in Fintech QA where the cost of a missed bug isn't just a bad user experience, it's real money and real trust.
+I design and execute test cases, report bugs with clarity and professionalism, and validate APIs with a strong focus on building quality practices that hold up in real production environments.
+My particular interest lies in Fintech QA, where the impact of a missed defect goes beyond user experience it can affect real money and user trust.

+My background in Adobe Photoshop and Illustrator has trained me to notice subtle inconsistencies such as misaligned elements, uneven spacing, and disrupted visual flows.
+This attention to detail now directly enhances my approach to UI testing and strengthens the precision of my bug reporting.

 ---